az365/compendium/disciplines/datan.md

     - Recognize you want to use your data more excessively
     - Transition into a data-driven company
 - Data collection
-    - Onwnership and access of data
+    - Ownership and access of data
     - Near-real time raw data
     - No data sampling
     - Personal identification Information